What is the course about?

-- create a mood board to visualise your ideas and designs
+- Produce a mood board to inform your ideas, designs and making

-- source your own materials or use those supplied, and explore the potential of these to create jewellery
+- Source your own waste materials or use those supplied, and explore the potential of these to create jewellery

 - Identify and solve problems such as joining several different materials and creating appropriate fastenings / fittings, etc.